willstMSFT/microsoft-365-docs/microsoft-365/syntex/esignature-overview.md

 # Overview of SharePoint eSignature

 > [!NOTE]
-> Through June 2025, you can try out eSignature by sending up to five requests at no cost if you have [pay-as-you-go billing](syntex-azure-billing.md) set up.
+> Through June 2025, you can try out a limited amount of eSignature by sending up to five requests at no cost if you have [pay-as-you-go billing](syntex-azure-billing.md) set up.
 For information and limitations, see [Try out Microsoft Syntex and explore its services](promo-syntex.md).

 SharePoint eSignature simplifies the process of signing and sharing documents, while providing the security and compliance of Microsoft 365.